Leiden Observatory provides full education programmes in Astronomy both at the bachelor’s and master’s level.

-Leiden Observatory’s two-year Master’s programme in Astronomy offers access to cutting edge research in modern astronomy.
+Leiden Observatory’s two-year master’s programme in Astronomy offers access to cutting edge research in modern astronomy.
 Main focus areas are the formation and evolution of galaxies, from high-redshifts to the nearby universe, exoplanets, and the birth and death of stars, including the lifecycle of dust and gas.
-In four research oriented specializations (Research, Cosmology, Instrumentation and Data Science) and three practically oriented specializations (Education, Science-Based Business and Science Communication & Society), students are prepared for a wide variety of careers.
+In four research oriented specializations (Research, Cosmology, Instrumentation and Data Science) and three practically oriented specializations (Education, Business Studies and Science Communication & Society), students are prepared for a wide variety of careers.

 During the education programmes at Leiden Observatory, students learn to set up academically sound research and evaluate scientific information independently and critically.
 Without exception, students actively participate in current research within the institute and are individually supervised by our international scientific staff.
 Students with a Leiden degree in Astronomy have become strong communicators and collaborators and can easily operate in an international setting.
 They have acquired extensive astronomical research experience and highly advanced analytical and problem solving skills.

 More information for prospective Astronomy Bachelor students

 Visit the Leiden Observatory jobs page for PhD positions